Amiri8/Phishing-Simulation/README.md

 # Key Takeaways

-The campaign successfully simulated a real-world credential-harvest phishing attempt.
+The campaign successfully simulated a real world credential harvest phishing attempt.

 Microsoft Defender accurately tracked user interactions and marked compromised accounts.

-Follow-up training was automatically assigned to the compromised user to reinforce phishing awareness.
+Follow up training was automatically assigned to the compromised user to reinforce phishing awareness.

-This type of controlled phishing simulation is essential for measuring organizational readiness and strengthening security culture.
+This type of controlled phishing simulation is essential for measuring organisational readiness and strengthening security culture.